BenMaharjan/BenMaharjan/README.md

 ## Hi there 👋

-My name is Ben Maharjan and I have just started my journey to become a programmer.

-Currently I have joined the Scool of Code and am hoping to learn as much as possible to help me on my journey.

-test 1
-test 2
-test 3
+My name is Ben Maharjan and I am a motivated junior fullstack developer transitioning from a successful career as a business owner.
+Afterselling my business, I am eager to persue my dream career as a software developer and have recently completed an intensive coding bootcamp, gaining proficiency in both front-end and back-end development.
+I am passionate about creating practical, efficient, user-friendly applications and eager to contribute throughout the development lifecycle.

 <!--